 Schools that are successful with their applications for funding, will receive the funds before the Challenge starts.
 A confirmation that the funds have been transferred to the school's account and are ready to be shared will be sent.

 How long will participants have to make a profit with the money they are pledged?

 Pupils have four weeks to make as much profit as possible during the Challenge.

-How do pupils receive their Fivers?
+How do students receive their Fivers?

 The school is responsible for distributing the fivers that the pupils will need to take part in the Challenge.
 Funds must be distributed before the Challenge starts.

 If the pupils make a profit during the Challenge, they are asked to donate a 50p per £5 pledged, this is known as the Legacy Contribution.
 This donation is crucial to sustaining the Fiver Challenge Bank.

 If pupils cannot repay the fiver they have been pledged, then they should at least return £3.
 The school will be responsible for collecting the pledge and the legacy donation from the students on completion once they finish the Challenge.
 For further information please view the full Fiver Challenge Terms and Conditions.

 What happens with the profits made from the Fivers?